Rasalexman/Flair/README.md

 Changelog
 ----
-* 1.5.1
-Added AppCompatActivity to View.attachActivity(...) with activity fragmentManager.
+* 1.5.1 - Added AppCompatActivity to `View.attachActivity(...)` with activity fragmentManager.

 * 1.5.0
 1) Separate FlairFramework packages to core and reflection modules.
 Now core module weight is less then 125 Kb and you don't need to worry about reflection library in your proguard file!!!